 But if you receive the green light from your company, this holiday is a great way to show off your dog to your coworkers.
 National Take Your Dog to Work Day began in 1999 as a way to celebrate companion dogs and to encourage adoptions.
 Having your dog at work with you all day may make it a little tough to get all of your tasks done.
 But having the dog with you may allow you to interact with your coworkers in a whole new way, as the dog is a great icebreaker.
 Pitch that idea of promoting better communication and teamwork to your boss, and you may convince him or her to allow you to have Fido sitting next to your desk, celebrating this holiday.

-Celebrate National Take Your Dog to Work Day With A Deal
+National Take Your Dog to Work Day timeline

-Bring Your Dog to Work Day 10% Off Sale!
+National Take Your Dog to Work Day FAQs

 National Take Your Dog to Work Day Activities